dsameendra/dsameendra/README.md

 ### Hello 👋
-It's Dumindu, A 24-year-old software engineering undergrad, just busy coding away one function at a time.
+It's Dumindu, a software engineering undergrad busy coding away one function at a time.
 - ♾️ Exploring the world of transactions
-- 🎨 Loving generative AI, especially stable diffusion
+- 🎨 Loving generative AI (stable diffusion)
 - 🩰 Choreographing code in Ballerina
 - 🐍 Crafting quirky Python scripts for fun
-- 👁️ Will detect your UI mistakes from a mile away 😉
+- 👁️ Will detect your UI mistakes from a mile away

 <!--
 **dsplayerX/dsplayerX** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.